SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

-\paragraph{Human Evaluation} In addition to the normalized BERTScore, we also perform a smaller-scale human evaluation to assess the quality of NLEs for the best-performing \ours configurations.
-We use the NLEs associated with the first 30 correctly predicted samples in each validation set in the training for human evaluation.
-To make the evaluation more robust, 30 samples were chosen to be balanced in the number of classes.
+\paragraph{Human Evaluation} In addition to the normalized BERTScore, we perform a smaller-scale human evaluation to assess the quality of NLEs for the best-performing \ours configurations.
+We use the NLEs associated with the first 30 correctly predicted samples (balanced to the number of classes) in each validation set for human evaluation.
 Our human evaluation framework follows those of \citet{kayser2021vil,marasovic-etal-2022-shot}.
-For the NLE quality assessment, each annotator is asked to answer the following question: \emph{``Does the explanation justify the answer?"} and should select one of four possible answers: \emph{yes}, \emph{weak yes}, \emph{weak no}, or \emph{no}.
-We also ask the annotators to identify the main shortcomings, if any, of the generated NLEs.
-The possible shortcomings categories are \begin{inparaenum}[(1)] \item nonsensical, \item contradictory, \item lack of explanation, \item incomplete explanation, \item input repetition, \item hallucination, \item extra words at the end, \item true but uncorrelated, \item inaccurate, and \item one word. \end{inparaenum} An author and a third-party annotator (with an MSc degree in Economics) performed independent annotations of the whole set of NLEs chosen to be evaluated (600 examples in total).
-As in \citet{kayser2021vil}, we compute a numerical value for the quality of the NLEs by mapping the four answers as follows: $\text{yes} \xrightarrow{} 1$, $\text{weak yes} \xrightarrow{} \frac{2}{3}$, $\text{weak no} \xrightarrow{} \frac{1}{3}$, and $\text{no} \xrightarrow{} 0$ and averaging over all annotations per model.
+For the NLE quality assessment, each annotator is asked to answer the question: \emph{``Does the explanation justify the answer?"} and select one of four possible answers: \emph{yes}, \emph{weak yes}, \emph{weak no}, or \emph{no}.
+Moreover, we also ask the annotators to identify the main shortcomings, if any, of the generated NLEs.
+The possible shortcomings categories are \begin{inparaenum}[(1)] \item nonsensical, \item contradictory, \item lack of explanation, \item incomplete explanation, \item input repetition, \item hallucination, \item extra words at the end, \item true but uncorrelated, \item inaccurate, and \item one word. \end{inparaenum} An author and a third-party annotator performed independent annotations of the whole set of NLEs chosen to be evaluated (600 examples in total).
+As in \citet{kayser2021vil}, we compute a numerical value for the quality of the NLEs by mapping the four answers as follows: $\text{yes} \xrightarrow{} 1$, $\text{weak yes} \xrightarrow{} \frac{2}{3}$, $\text{weak no} \xrightarrow{} \frac{1}{3}$, and $\text{no} \xrightarrow{} 0$; and averaging over all annotations per model.